-die filling - powder drops from a feed shoe into the die cavity
+- Die filling—Powder is discharged from a feed shoe and allowed to drop into the die cavity

-powder transfer - powder is transferred within the die and through a series of tool motions to produce a compact approaching the final shape
+- Powder transfer—Powder is shifted into the die and subjected to an array of tool motions to create a compact product that approaches the ultimate shape

-ejection - after compaction, powder is ejected from the die
+- Ejection—Powder is expelled from the die following compaction

-The compaction, ejection and sintering stages in particular have a significant impact on the properties of the finished components.
-A knowledge of the behaviour of powders in preparation, die filling and powder transfer is important, since their packing structure and density distribution may influence later stages, and affect the integrity of the final components.
+In particular, the stages comprising compaction, ejection, and sintering have a considerable effect on the properties of the final components.
+A better understanding of the behavior of powders during preparation, die filling, and powder transfer is very crucial.
+This is because the density distribution and packing structure of these powders may affect the later stages, and influence the integrity of the finished components.

 Powder Flowability and Die Filling

-Various experimental techniques have been used to measure powder flowability in relation to die filling.
-These include:
+Numerous experimental methods have been used to quantify powder flowability with respect to die filling.
+These methods include the following:

-shear cell, which measures the yield strength of a consolidated bulk solid.
+- Shear cell (quantifies the yield strength of a consolidated bulk solid)

-While all may be useful in specific process environments, none predicts the behaviour of a powder during die filling.
+While the aforementioned methods may prove useful in certain process environments, none can predict powder behavior at the time of die filling.

-Powder behaviour is complex.
+Powder behavior is complex.
 It is influenced by a combination of physical properties and the characteristics of the processing equipment, and powder flowability cannot be expressed adequately as a single value or index.
-Die filling is a dynamic process, so any powder characterisation methods used should closely reflect the real industrial situation.
+Die filling is a dynamic process, so any powder characterization methods used should closely reflect the real industrial sitation.

-Case Study—Die Filling Behaviour of Tungsten, Aluminium and Glass Beads
+Case Study—Die Filling Behavior of Tungsten, Aluminum, and Glass Beads

 Particle Size and Morphology

-Obtaining repeatable data requires powders to be in a homogeneous packing state.
-When a powder arrives for testing, it has a unique history that has been influenced by factors such as consolidation, segregation, aeration, caking, or vibration.
-The ‘conditioning’ needed to remove this history involves gentle displacement of the whole powder sample, loosening and slightly aerating it into a homogenised and reproducible state.
+To achieve repeatable data, powders should exhibit a uniform packing state.
+When a certain powder is received for testing, it has a unique history that has been affected by various factors, like consolidation, aeration, segregation, vibration, or caking.
+To remove this history, “conditioning” is carried out by gently displacing the entire powder sample, loosening and slightly aerating it into a reproducible and homogenized state.

-All samples for dynamic, bulk and shear testing were conditioned and ‘normalised’ before measurement, using the
+Before measurement, all samples meant for shear, bulk, and dynamic testing were conditioned and “normalized” using the FT4 Powder Rheometer.

 Measuring Powder Flowability

-Dynamic testing was performed using a 48 mm diameter blade and a 160 ml powder sample contained in a 50 mm bore, borosilicate test vessel (figures 1a and 1b).
-An automated, 18 segment, 48 mm diameter rotational shear cell accessory (figure 1c) was used for all shear testing, using 85 ml sample.
+A 48 mm diameter blade was used to perform dynamic testing, and a 160 mL powder sample was transferred in a 50 mm bore, borosilicate test vessel (see Figures 1a and 1b).
+Using an 85 mL sample, the entire shear testing was carried out with an automated, 18 segment, 48 mm diameter rotational shear cell accessory (see Figure 1c).

 Die Filling Rig

-FT4 Powder Rheometer and then carefully transferred to the rig for translation over the die.
-The mass transferred into the die was then measured to determine the filling ratio.
-This was repeated three times, each time using a newly conditioned sample of powder.
+Experiments were performed in air at shoe velocities ranging from 50 to 250 mm/second.
+The FT4 Powder Rheometer was used to condition 160 mL samples, which were carefully shifted to the rig for translation across the die.
+The mass shifted to the die was subsequently quantified to establish the filling ratio.
+This process was repeated three times, and during each process, a freshly conditioned powder sample was used.

 Results and Discussion